DWKC-DTV: Digital television broadcast and Independent telecast

 By March 1, 2016, all of BEAM's programs were split into digital television streams.
 O Shopping, TBN, TV Shop and Shop Japan were relocated as their respective digital subchannel of its own; while BEAM became an affiliate of Shop TV in its analog signal, allowing it to cover most of BEAM's airtime (Tagalog-dubbed telenovelas remained on the analog channel during primetime).

 In May 2016, BEAM added the live video streaming service of Philippine Daily Inquirer and Trans-Radio Broadcasting Corporation's Radyo Inquirer 990 as its new subchannel affiliate, coinciding with the 2016 Philippine elections.
 Within the same month, Bacolod City-based travel and lifestyle cable channel Island Living (broadcasting its programs through provincial cable operators including some affiliates of SkyCable from Visayas and Mindanao) became BEAM's new subchannel, followed by the replacement of TBN Asia with Taiwan-based Christian pay TV channel GOOD TV (which is in fact aired as a former blocktime program from Light Network (now Light TV) and as a standalone channel on Destiny Cable and Cignal).
 GOOD TV PH, however, was replaced by infomercial service EZShop weeks later.
 Its channel space on digital television remains vacant since July 2016, with GCTV returned a few months later.

 The channel split of BEAM was finally completed in August 2016 when telenovelas were removed from the network's main/analog feed.
 Since then, constant changes occur on its digital subchannels from time to time.

-On September 1, 2016, Filipino cultural channel Pilipinas HD (owned by sportscaster Chino Trinidad) was added to BEAM's subchannel lineup.
+On September 1, 2016, Filipino cultural channel Pilipinas HD (owned by the late sportscaster Chino Trinidad) was added to BEAM's subchannel lineup.

-On January 4, 2020, BEAM's digital transmission was changed frequency from UHF channel 32 to 50.
+On January 4, 2020, BEAM's digital transmission was changed frequency from UHF channel 32 to 50, and upon ceasing transmission on analog in 2022, it moved to its current frequency on channel 31.